kylemmorris/dargon-lang/README.md

 - A portable interpreter/REPL.
 - Syntax highlighting for popular text editors (Vim, GEdit, etc.)
 - Full, local documentation that is always available.
+- If possible, a really basic GUI.

 See "doc/Dargon Language Specification" for the full documentation.

 ## Current Roadmap

 Dargon is a learning experience for me as an artistic project.
 As a result, this roadmap is subject to change.
-I'll try to make use of GitHub's project
+I'll try to make use of GitHub's project system.

 - Initial Language Specification.
 - Lexical Analysis.